Happy employees are of course more satisfied and engaged, but they are more productive, loyal, better at solving difficult programs, and less sick.

 For instance, according to Delloite, organizations that create a culture defined by meaningful work, deep employee engagement, job and organizational fit, and strong leadership are outperforming their peers and will likely beat their competition in attracting top talent.
 Gallup’s State of the America Workplace report reveals that engagement climbs when employees spend some time working remotely and sometimes working in a location with their coworkers.
 Another study found that companies that promoted collaborative working were 5 times as likely to be high performing.
 And it has been found that workplace communication has different advantages starting from higher workers productivity, higher job satisfaction and lower absenteeism and turnover rates.

-So yes, this how we treat our people has a significant influence on their happiness and engagement as well to their productivity.
+So yes, this how we treat our people has a significant influence on their happiness and engagement as well as their productivity.

 But how to know are your people happy?
 The answer is, measure it.
 You can’t improve what you don’t measure.
 So here is what I would recommend you to do: